rsksmart/RSKIPs/IPs/RSKIP138.md

 To derive the account address of a multi-key account, the first "ownerCount" public keys are concatenated and the first 20 bytes of the keccack hash of those public keys is the account address.
 Multi-key accounts, when combined with enveloping, can help a group of users manage a payment channel without using RBTC, and purely using ERC-20 tokens, relying on an external network transaction relayer.

-Signatures contain a list of signatures or a single signature.
+The filed signatureList can contain a list of signatures or a single signature.
 If there are more than one signature, this is a multi-signed transaction.
 The format for each element of the signatures list is an RLP list containing v, r and s for each signer.
 Each element in Signatures must have exactly 3 elements.

-Nonce can also be a list.
-The number of element in Nonces can be equal or one higher than the number specified in ownerCount.
+The filed nonceList can also be a list or a single element.
+The number of element in nonceList can be equal or one higher than the number specified in ownerCount.
 If the number of nonces is equal, then there is no enveloping.
 If the number of nonces is one higher, then the last party to sign is the one paying the fees.

 ### LTCP Transaction Format